jansenra/angoose/README.md

 Wah, you say, so I can use every NPM module out there in my front end?

-Unfortunately, no. Server side modules will not be automatically become avaialbe to the client side.
+Unfortunately, no. Server side modules will not be automatically become available to the client side.
 And really you only want to make those modules with database/filesystem or other external IO operations available to the front end.
 For instance, Mongoose models or other database oriented service modules are good usa case of Angoose modules.

 Only modules registered with Angoose will be exported to client side(hence the term `angoose module`).
 To register a module: